About R. Scott Wells

-Upon graduating from law school in 1990, Wells moved to Baton Rouge, La., and practiced law there until 1994, at which time he returned to Biloxi and joined Rushing & Guice, P.L.L.C. in 2002, and became a member of the firm.
+Upon graduating from law school in 1990, Wells moved to Baton Rouge, Louisiana.
+Practicing law there until 1994, at which time he returned to Biloxi and joined Rushing & Guice, P.L.L.C. in 2002, and became a member of the firm.

 On May 1, 2017, R. Scott Wells was admitted to practice and argue cases before the Supreme Court of the United States, Washington D.C.

 Wells has served as a board member in the local Chamber of Commerce and Civitan organizations and is active in other organizations such as the local bar associations.
 He is a member of the American Bankruptcy Institute, the Mississippi Bankruptcy Conference, the Mississippi Bar, the Louisiana State Bar Association, and Harrison County Bar Association.